-- License keys - SOAP and remote/web administration settings - Server certificate, private key, CA, and CRL security settings - Client SSH public key files
+- License keys - SOAP and remote/web administration settings - Server certificate, private key, CA, and CRL security settings

-33.2 AVAILABLE SETTINGS
+31.2 AVAILABLE SETTINGS

-33.2.1 BACKUP SERVER
+31.2.1 BACKUP SERVER

-Server The hostname or IP address of a backup server Port The remote administration port of the backup server to connect to.
-Secure Connection Instructs this server to connect using TLS/SSL security to the backup server.
+Host The hostname or IP address of a backup server Port The remote administration port of the backup server to connect to.
+TLS Encryption Instructs this server to connect using TLS/SSL security to the backup server.
 This setting must always be enabled.
-Username The remote administration account username on the remote server.
-Password The remote administration account password on the remote server.
+Admin Username The remote administration account username on the remote server .
+Admin Password The remote administration account password on the remote server .
 This value will be encrypted before being saved to disk.
+Sync Options Turn the sliders on or off to decide what settings are synchronized to the remote server: Settings, IP Settings, Admins, Folder Monitors, Users, Account Requests, Shared Files, Passive Port Range, Authentication, Events, User Custom Settings, Saved Reports

-33.2.2 Synchronization Settings
+31.2.2 Synchronization Settings